 This will show that you recognise the necessary components for great teamwork.

-We’ve written a dedicated blog on competency-based interview questions if you want to go and check out how to answer them!
+We’ve written a dedicated blog on competency-based interview questions if you want more guidance on how to nail these tricky questions.

 9. Are you currently interviewing with other companies?